fmunz/cloudworkshop/oracloudlabs01.md

 ## DB as Service in Oracle Cloud

 Provision the database as described in [create DB as a Service](https://github.com/oracle/weblogic-innovation-seminars/blob/caf-12.2.1/cloud.demos/jcs.basics/create.dbcs.ui.md).
+Unike in the description, please use the key that you just created.

 Note that there are some small changes in the UI compared to the instructions.
 The cloud is very dynamic and Oracle keeps improving it sometimes :-)